devRajeshThapa/http/README.md

 # HTTP Socket Project using Winsock2

-This project implements a simple HTTP server and client using Winsock2 on Windows.
+This repository implements a simple HTTP server and client using Winsock2 on Windows.
 Both the server and client are built using CMake, and they demonstrate basic TCP/IP communication over HTTP.

 ## Features